Recruiting and Hiring Obligations

 - Evaluate your recruitment and outreach efforts to determine if the outreach attracted qualified women, minorities, individuals with disabilities, and protected veteran applicants.
 For example, ask; Did the outreach result in the hiring of these individuals?
 If not, why?
 What can be done to improve recruitment efforts?

-Institutional Equity works with Human Resources to provide information and training components for the faculty, staff, and the Dean and Chair hiring processes.
+The Office of Equal Opportunity Compliance and Title IX works with Human Resources to provide information and training components for the faculty, staff, and the Dean and Chair hiring processes.
 These components include legal aspects training for search committee members, national and online advertising resources, guidelines for forming a diverse search committee, steps for determining if the applicant pool is diverse, providing information on inappropriate inquiries during the interview process, and reviewing candidate hiring and non-selection reasons.
 In addition, information on veteran hiring and translating military skills to civilian skills is available.